hoelzro/lua-repl/plugins.md

 Loads Lua code in `$HOME/.rep.lua` if the file exists.
 The repl object is provided to the file in a variable named `repl`, so users may load plugins of their choosing.

+## semicolon_suppress_output

+Suppresses automatic printing of an expression's result if the expression ends in a semicolon.

 # Creating a Plugin

 If you would like to create your own plugin, it must be in a file under `repl/plugins/` in your `package.path`.